Center for START Services National Team

 Co-Founder of the Chattanooga Autism Center

-Dr. Karen Weigle is a clinical psychologist with 20 years of experience working with people with Autism and other Developmental Disabilities and their families.
+Dr. Karen Weigle is a clinical psychologist with over 25 years of experience working with people with Autism and other Developmental Disabilities and their families.
+As the Associate Director of the Center for START Services, she facilitates program implementation, provides expert training and consultation services, and conducts research.
+Dr. Weigle is also a founder of and clinician at the Chattanooga Autism Center in Chattanooga, Tennessee.
 She has extensive experience working as part of an interdisciplinary team and in several medical specialty clinics and wards, and has provided assessment and intervention services in a variety of contexts including in-home, school-based, clinic-based, agency-based, hospital-based, and community crisis response.
 She has previously directed or co-directed programs that provide services spanning East Tennessee and oversight of a large number of service providers.
 Dr. Weigle has experience in training family practice and medical specialty residents, special educators, community-based services providers, families, Early Intervention Specialists, and laypersons.
 Her teaching experience varies from undergraduate psychology courses to special education graduate-level seminars.

 Top Signature Strengths: Love and Leadership